freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/the-odin-project/html-boilerplate-question-c.md

 ## --text--

-What is the purpose of the head element?
+What is the purpose of the `head` element?

 ## --answers--

-The head element is used to display all elements that are displayed on the webpage.
+The `head` element is used to display all elements that are displayed on the webpage.

 ---

-The head element is used to display important information about your webpage and is used to render web pages correctly with meta elements.
+The `head` element is used to display important information about your webpage and is used to render web pages correctly with `meta` elements.

 ---

-It is used to display the header content on top of the webpage.
+The `head` element is used to display the header content on top of the webpage.

 ## --video-solution--